Ha-nn-ah/EvolutionOfQuantitativeTraits/README.md

 ## ISM.cpp

 This program keeps track of different quantities (see output) in the Infinite Sites Model.
 After summarizing with the help of ISM_summary.R, the results have been used for Sect.
-4 and 5 and App.
-D and E.
+4 and App.
+S.

 - Input: parameters
 	population size N, selection coefficient s,